Self-Employment Taxes for Americans Abroad

 The key to determining what your position is, is to look at the entire relationship.
 Consider the degree or extent of the right to direct and control.
 Finally, document each of the factors used to come up with the determination.

 If you feel that you were actually an employee rather than self-employed based on the IRS Employee Common Law here, then you should categorize your income as salary, rather than self-employment income.

-Essentially, if the company you work for can control what will be done and how it will be done, then you may be considered an employee.
+Essentially, if the company you work for can control what is done and how it is done, then you may consider yourself an employee.
 Even so, when you have the freedom to do what you want to do (freedom of action).
 What matters is that the company has the right to control the details of how the services are performed.

 Self-Employment Tax for US Expats

 If you determined that you work for yourself and are in control of the services you perform, then you are self-employed.
 You earn self-employment income, which is subject to pay self-employment tax.